mdsarthur/mdsarthur/README.md

 ## About me
 I'm a Java Developer ☕ with a bachelor's degree in Information Systems 🎓 looking for my next challenge 💪

-- 💼 Work experience with Java, Oracle Database, Docker and more (Check [linkedin](https://www.linkedin.com/in/souzarthur/) for more info)
+- 💼 Work experience with Java, Oracle Database, Docker and more (Check my [linkedin](https://www.linkedin.com/in/souzarthur/) for more info)
 - 🌱 Increasing my knowledge of Spring Framework and REST APIs
 - 🏎️ Huge fan of Gran Turismo and Forza Series